Charles Wicksteed (engineer): Biography

+Wicksteed Park

-In 1914, Wicksteed purchased land on the edge of Kettering and, inspired by Ebenezer Howard, set about creating the Barton Seagrave garden suburb.
+In 1914, Wicksteed purchased land on the edge of Kettering and, inspired by garden city advocate Ebenezer Howard, set about creating the Barton Seagrave garden suburb.
 Architects Gotch & Saunders worked with Wicksteed to develop plans, including a large park at the centre of the estate.
 However, Wicksteed's attention soon focused on making the park a better place for children to play and in time he developed robust swings, slides and other playground equipment.

 Wicksteed Park opened in 1921 and the children's playground soon became the central feature.
-In contrast to earlier thinking about playground provision, which emphasised the segregation of girls and boys at play, Wicksteed encouraged children and adults to play together, opened the playground on Sundays and limited rules and regulations.
+In contrast to earlier thinking about playgrounds, which emphasised the segregation of girls and boys at play, Wicksteed encouraged children and adults to play together, opened the playground on Sundays and limited rules and regulations.
+Inspired by Edwardian amusement park rides, he created equipment including the jazz swing and ocean wave, alongside more traditional swings and slides.
+The Wicksteed Park Archive has many historic playground photos available online.

 As Wicksteed set about improving the play equipment in his park, he also turned his playground inventions into commercial products that would soon be sold across the country and the world.
+By the 1950s, his products had been sold in Canada, New Zealand, India, Hong Kong, Malta, the West Indies, North Borneo, Southern Rhodesia and St Helena, as well as the Belgian Congo, Venezuela and the USA.

 In 2013, a prototype swing of his was unearthed near Wicksteed Park dating back to the early 1920s.
 It is believed to be the UK's oldest working swing.
-As of 2022, Wicksteed's company Wicksteed Leisure Limited continues to manufacture play equipment.
+As of 2022, Wicksteed Leisure Limited continues to manufacture play equipment.